Gotcha26/PiwigoPublish-lrc-plugin/README.md

 - The Import Albums routine can be re-run at any time.
 It will attempt to add albums added to Piwigo since the last run, noting the constraints above.
   - If a sub-album has been added to an album that had no sub-albums at the time of first run then an error will be shown and the album won't be created.
   - If an album with a duplicate name has been created under the same parent it will be ignored.
+  - It does not remove collections that no longer have corresponding Piwigo albums.

 ## Installation and Configuration
 * Install the plugin via the Lightroom Plugin Manager: